New Referee FAQs

 |Registration Year||Registration Period Opens||Registration Period Closes||Certification Valid From||Certification Valid To|

-* Registration End is strict to allow Cal South enough time to process your registration with the US Soccer Federation.
+* Registration Period Close is strict to allow Cal South enough time to process your registration with the US Soccer Federation.

 What's the difference between Referee Grade 9 & Referee Grade 8?